linkedin/css-blocks/README.md

 because it does its work in three stages:

-**Stage 1: Block Compilation.** Each block is compiled down to component-oriented css classes.
+**Stage 1: Block Compilation.** Each block is compiled down to component-oriented CSS classes.
 Each component's styles are kept in their own CSS file.

 **Stage 2: Template analysis and rewriting.** Block specific markup is